Ta'amireh: Tribal feuds, raids and battles

-In 1623, Ottoman records document an ambush in which the Ta'amreh tribe, along with the Arab tribes of Ka'abneh, Zuwaydiyin, Baraghishah-Hutaym, and the Arab villagers of Ain Silwan, At-Tur, and Issawiya, attacked a convoy of traders from the Balaqina Arabs (from Balqa in Jordan).
-The traders were returning to Abu Dis after selling their goods in Jerusalem.
-The attackers killed several members of Muhammad bin Mansi’s group from the Balaqina, killed thirteen camels and seized additional camels, highlighting the ongoing tribal conflicts and the Ta'amreh's significant involvement during this period.
+On May 13, 1605, the Ta'amireh tribe of Palestine, in collaboration with the Bani Sakhr, Abbad, and al-Kilabina tribes of Transjordan, raided the village of Beit Sahour near Jerusalem.
+This attack was part of a series of Bedouin incursions that exploited the weakened Ottoman authority in the region.
+It illustrates that Palestinian Bedouins, such as the Ta'amireh, occasionally coordinated with Bedouins from adjacent regions like Transjordan.
+In 1623, the Ta'amireh and other Arab tribes including the Ka'abneh, Zuwaydiyin, Baraghishah-Hutaym, and the Arab villagers of Ain Silwan, at-Tur, and Issawiya, attacked a convoy of traders from the Balaqina (Arabs from Balqa in Transjordan) on their return to Abu Dis after selling their goods in Jerusalem.
+The attackers killed several members of Muhammad ibn Mansi's group from the Balaqina and thirteen camels and seized additional camels, highlighting the ongoing tribal conflicts and the Ta'amireh's significant involvement during this period.
+In 1654, the Ta'amireh cut down a vineyard in the al-Baq'ah area of Jerusalem.